 In his widely known book Being Digital (1995), Nicholas Negroponte describes what he calls the post-information age; an age of rapidly emerging technologies and ever-evolving electronics.
 In the thirteenth chapter of this book, he mentions the disappearance of the demographic as we know it.
 He marks the industrial age as the age of mass-production.
 The information age, also referred to as the age of computers or the silicon age, was also an age of mass production, “but with less regard for space and time”.
 With the emergence of the internet, information and communication were no longer restricted by geography, as thoughts and ideas could now be shared digitally.
-An interesting development mentioned by Negroponte is the broadening of broadcasting, and the narrowing of narrowcasting.
-While new forms of broadcast managed to reach wider audiences digitally, Negroponte gives niche magazines, videocasette sales, and cable services as examples of narrowcasting getting narrower.
+An interesting development mentioned by Negroponte is the broadening of broadcasting, and the narrowing of what he calls “narrowcasting”.
+While new forms of broadcast managed to reach wider audiences digitally, Negroponte brings up niche magazines, videocasette sales, and cable services as examples of narrowcasting getting narrower.
 “Mass Media got bigger and smaller at the same time.”

 The audience of one in the digital realm: social media

 The post-information age is marked by everything being made to order- haute couture content taking the place of pret-a-porter content.
-No longer are big demographics being targeted, instead the audience that content creators and advertisers are looking for is you.
+No longer are big demographics being targeted; instead the audience that content creators and advertisers are looking for is you.
 While it might be tempting to see this audience of one as a development stemming from narrowcasting getting even narrower than it was, Negroponte warns against this and urges us to separate narrowcasting from being digital:

 “In being digital I am me, not a statistical subset.
 Me includes information and events that have no demographic or statistical meaning.
 Where my mother-in-law lives, whom I had dinner with last night, and what time my flight departs for Richmond this afternoon have absolutely no correlation or statistical basis from which to derive suitable narrowcast services.”